Leaderboard

 2 points

-Bottom line the customer is going to buy what they want.
+14. Bottom line the customer is going to buy what they want.
 At the end of the day no politician or company is going to dictate what folks are going to drive.
 If they do, they will pay in the marketplace and at the ballot box.
 EVs are being pushed by the Greenies and a bunch of clueless politicians who care neither about the environment nor know the workings of the auto industry.
 EVs will have a place, mind you, as locally dispatched commercial/delivery vehicles and daily drivers all of which can be charged in one's garage or place of business.
-The brick wall that these "all electric" dreams will hit is not enough charging stations and not enough electricity to power them.2 points
+The brick wall that these "all electric" dreams will hit is not enough charging stations and not enough electricity to power them.

-No....market forces will tip in favor of BEV when the ability to charge a vehicle in under 10 minutes (solid state batteries, level 3 charging infrastructure) become a reality and the norm.
+17. No....market forces will tip in favor of BEV when the ability to charge a vehicle in under 10 minutes (solid state batteries, level 3 charging infrastructure) become a reality and the norm.
 BEV is already comparable to ICE when you look at them side be side per vehicle from a cost perspective (Mustang Mach E vs Edge is one example).
 The infrastructure and technology is not quite there yet to displace ICE...example, I can fuel up a Ford Edge quicker and more easily than I can charge up a Mach E. It's almost there...but not yet.
-Same example can be made for a Nissan Versa compared to a Nissan Leaf.1 point
+Same example can be made for a Nissan Versa compared to a Nissan Leaf.

 1 point